Henry Johnson (World War I soldier): Military career

-Henry Johnson enlisted in the United States Armed Forces on June 5, 1917, almost two months after the American entry into World War I, joining the all-black New York National Guard 15th Infantry Regiment, which, when mustered into Federal service, was redesignated as the 369th Infantry Regiment, and was then based in Harlem.
+Henry Johnson enlisted in the United States Armed Forces on June 5, 1917 as a 5-foot-4-inch young man.
+This was almost two months after the American entry into World War I, joining the all-black New York National Guard 15th Infantry Regiment, which, when mustered into Federal service, was redesignated as the 369th Infantry Regiment, and was then based in Harlem.
 The 369th Infantry joined the 185th Infantry Brigade upon arrival in France, but was relegated to labor service duties instead of combat training.
 The 185th Infantry Brigade was in turn assigned on January 5, 1918, to the 93rd Infantry Division.

 Although General John J. Pershing, Commander-in-Chief of the American Expeditionary Forces (AEF) on the Western Front, wished to keep the American forces autonomous, he "loaned" the 369th to the 161st Division of the French Army.
 Supposedly, the unreported and unofficial reason he was willing to detach the African-American regiments from U.S. command was that vocal white U.S. soldiers refused to fight alongside black troops.
 These black regiments suffered considerable harassment by white U.S. soldiers and even denigration by the AEF headquarters, which went so far as to release the notorious pamphlet Secret Information Concerning Black American Troops, which "warned" French civilian authorities of the alleged inferior nature and supposed tendencies of African-American troops to commit sexual assaults.
 Johnson arrived in France on New Year's Day, 1918.

 The French Army needed more men and welcomed the reinforcements.
 The 369th Infantry regiment, later nicknamed the "Harlem Hellfighters", was among the first to arrive in France, and among the most highly decorated when it returned.
 The 369th was an all-black unit under the command of mostly white officers, including their commander, Colonel William Hayward.
 The idea of a black New York National Guard regiment had first been put forward by Charles W. Fillmore, a black New Yorker.
 Governor Charles Seymour Whitman, inspired by the brave showing of the black 10th Cavalry in Mexico, authorized the project.
 He appointed Colonel Hayward to carry out the task of organizing the unit, and Hayward gave Fillmore a commission as a captain in the 15th Infantry Regiment, New York National Guard.
 The 15th New York Infantry Regiment became the 369th United States Infantry Regiment prior to engaging in combat in France.